misho-dimitrov/shiftability-lab/content/authors/Qiyun/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Current Team Members
+  - Past Team Members
 ---

-I joined the Department of Forensic and Neurodevelopmental Sciences, IoPPN, KCL as a postdoctoral research associate In January 2020.
-My work focuses on discovering and validating EEG biomarkers across age groups in autism.
+I received my Bachelor degree in Automatic Control and Information Technology from Beihang University in 2013 and Master of Science in Electrical Engineering from University of Southern California in 2015.
+I completed my Ph.D. in Pattern Recognition and Intelligent System at South China University of Technology in 2019.
+I started working at the IoPPN as Postdoctoral Research Associate since Jan.
+2020.

-I received my PhD from South China University of Technology (2019), MSc from University of Southern California (2015) and BSc from Beihang University (2013).
+My current research interests include i) test the hypothesis that there is a dynamic difference in GABA systems in ASD (using EEG) which constitutes a treatment target; ii) to objectively measure target engagement; and iii) improve stratification.